shaznan/speech-therapy-app/docs/assets/Section breakdown.md

 - View verified articles wriiten by experienced psychologists <br>
 - View articles written by the community <br>

-*Todo*:
+> *Todo*:
-> - Have an option for user to edit article if user is author. <br>
+- [ ] Allow user to edit article if user is author. <br>
-> - Allow user to drag and drop local images in write articles editor instead of copy & paste URL
+- [ ] Allow user to drag and drop local images in write articles editor instead of copy & paste URL
-> - introduce comments and likes on articles to increase user engagement.
+- [ ] introduce comments and likes on articles to increase user engagement.